 You don’t have to work in the technology industry to use coding.
 Most coding jobs are available outside the coding industry.
 Did you know that even astronauts in the International Space Station need to possess coding knowledge?

 Learning how to code is quite simple and easy for anyone.
 Even if it seems difficult initially, you will become good at it with time.
-If you are a beginner at coding and looking for some effective tips, you need to check out this video:

 How does Coding function?